Patient Cost Transparency Implementation Guide

 When replacing a GFE Contributor, the GFE Coordination Requester SHALL write new GFE Contributor Task resource(s) for the GFE Contributor(s) that are replacing the previous GFE Contributor(s).
 The other existing Tasks SHALL remain intact (i.e., only replace the Tasks that need replacing as opposed to recreating all tasks).
 If more than a simple replacement GFE Contributors is required, such as a change in scheduled date or services, the GFE Coordinating Requester SHOULD cancel the GFE Coordination Task and create a new one.

-Retrieving the GFE Collection Bundle and Closing the Coordination Task
+Retrieving the GFE Packet and Closing the Coordination Task

 Retrieval of the collection of contributed GFEs is done through the $gfe-retrieve operation.
 This operation collects the contributed GFE Bundle resources attached to the GFE Contributor Task resources as well as any GFE Missing Bundle resources for any GFE Contributor Task resources that do not have an attached GFE Bundle.
+A Task SHALL have an appropriately attached GFE Bundle and a status of completed in order to be included in the GFE Packet returned through the $gfe-retrieve operation.
 GFE Missing Bundle resources support indication that the GFE may be missing a portion that will contribute to their overall cost.
 These bundles are a technical requirement in the event the GFE must be sent without all contributor estimates included.

-Retrieval of a GFE Collection Bundle SHALL be available to the GFE Coordination Requester that created the associated GFE Coordination Task and SHALL be retrieved using the FHIR ID of the GFE Coordination Task.
+Retrieval of a GFE Packet SHALL be available to the GFE Coordination Requester that created the associated GFE Coordination Task and SHALL be retrieved using the FHIR ID of the GFE Coordination Task.

-The $gfe-retrieve operation SHALL return a single GFE Collection Bundle when a valid GFE Coordination Task FHIR ID was provided and for which the requester has access.
+The $gfe-retrieve operation SHALL return a single GFE Packet when executed on a valid GFE Coordination Task instance for which the requester has access.

 Completing or Cancelling the Coordination Task